bl-mirrotron/mirrotron-user-guide/README.md

 ### <a href="https://www.bl-mirrotron.com/postMortem" target="_blank">Post Mortem App</a>
 ([contents](#table-of-contents))<br>
 As discussed in the Machine Permit app [section](#machine-permit-app) When the Machine permit is pulled the LLRF will be inhibited.
 The LLRF will stay inhibited until it is turned back on again, even if the critical parameter goes back inside its LOLO-HIHI alarm range.
-This often happens during a vacuum pressure spike.
+This often happens during a vacuum pressure spikeLogBookIndex.
 For example, Figure 11 shows the machine permit being cleared when the pulse repetition rate has been set inside allowed range.
 The machine permit is clear but the LLRF is still off.
 So now the user does not know why the Machine permit was pulled.

-To find out which parameter caused a machine permit drop, the Blinky-Lite<sup>TM</sup> control platform provides a Post-Mortem application as shown in Figure 12.
+To find out which parameter caused a machine permit abort, the Blinky-Lite<sup>TM</sup> control platform provides a Post-Mortem application as shown in Figure 12.
 When the Machine permit transitions from good to bad (an abort), the control system sends out a broadcast to all the sub-systems (Blinky-Lite<sup>TM</sup> trays) to save their current state in timestamped archive database.
 The Machine Permit app shows a list of all the machine permit aborts.
 The user can then select one of the Machine permit abort events to see what parameters pulled the Machine permit as shown in Figure 13 in which the machine permit abort was caused by setting the repetition rate too low.
+LogBookIndex
 <p></p><p style="text-align:center;font-size: large;"><span style="font-weight: bold;color: green;">Figure 11. </span> <span style="font-style: italic;">Bridge Control App with the machine permit cleared</span></p>
 <div style="width:100%;text-align:center;"><img style="border-style:solid;border-color:#1c6e97;" src="doc/BridgeConPermitClearedRFOff.png"/></div><br>